Lagoon Edge Reserve upgrade Panmure

 More public space

-We will relocate part of the Lagoon Pool and Leisure Centre fence line to create more public space in the reserve area.
+By relocating part of the Lagoon Pool and Leisure Centre fence line to create more public space in the reserve area.

 Improved pathways